aviadlevy/bands-crawler/README.md

 ----
 Enricher
 ========
-Not all britanica pages includes images, so i added an enricher from pexels to add missing images when needed.
+Not all britanica pages includes images, so i added an enricher from wikipedia to add missing images when needed.

 See [bands_enriched.csv](bands_enriched.csv) to see how the results will look like